nazonohito51/dependency-analyzer/README.md

 This library analyze those syntaxes by using [PHPStan](https://github.com/phpstan/phpstan), and create dependency graph.
 If you want to know detail, [see example](https://github.com/nazonohito51/dependency-analyzer/blob/master/tests/fixtures/all_theme/AllTheme.php).

+## Trouble shooting
+### Error has occured when analyse repository
+Every command have verbose option.
+So use it, check error detail.

+`-v`: Display description of exceptions.
+`-vv`: Display detail of exception with stack trace.

 ## Advanced Usages
 ### Create dependency graph